MaxEdison/Data-Structure-HomeWorks/README.md

 # Data-Structure-HomeWorks
-    Here is the homework I did last semester for the data structure course.
+    Here is the homeworks I did last semester for the data structure course.